 APRA expectations

-SPS 220 (Risk Management) requires insurers to maintain comprehensive risk management frameworks that now must address AI risk.
-SPS 232 (Data Risk Management) applies to data used in AI systems.
+CPS 220 (Risk Management) requires insurers to maintain comprehensive risk management frameworks that now must address AI risk.
+CPS 234 (Information Security) covers the security of the data those systems use.

 ASIC expectations